gspncr/-/readme.md

 ## What libraries?
 Flask and Flask SQL Alchemy
 You might also need `build-deps, gcc, python-dev, musl-dev, postgresql-dev` in your environment (see the Dockerfile explicitly calls else will fail) which most dev machines will already have otherwise install these libraries in your machines Python env.

-## Where is the styling and other features?
-On the way 🚂